PhiTux/schoco/README.md

-# schoco
-> 🛠️️ This project is under heavy development!
+> 🛠️️ This project is pre-alpha and under heavy development!
 It's planned to have it 'finished' by ~September 2023

-Online Coding IDE for School

-# What is schoco?
+# What is schoco? {🍫}

 SCHOCO stands for **SCH**ool **O**nline **CO**ding.

 The project is heavily inspired by [codeboard.io](https://codeboard.io) ([github](https://github.com/codeboardio)).
 Since codeboard didn't receive any more updates since end of 2015 and as we need slightly other features, we now try to create a similar web-based IDE which fits to our needs for **learning (Java)-Programming explicitly at School**!

+---
-> It is mainly developed to enable coding-homeworks for pupils what has failed so far in reality for two reasons:
+It is mainly developed to enable coding-homeworks for pupils what has failed so far in reality for two reasons:
-> 1. Installation of the cumbersome JRE and IDEs
+ 1. Installation of the cumbersome JRE and IDEs
-> 2. Saving and sharing the solutions via Mail/USB/Messenger???
+ 2. Saving and sharing the solutions via Mail/USB/Messenger???
 WTF!?
+---

 ## Planned main-features
 - No registration methods for pupils.
 Only teachers can register pupils who will always be part of a class or course.